You have exceeded your shopping time limit and your shopping cart has been emptied.

 Nicki Bellezza, RA Watershed Manager

-Tree crews are currently working at Lake Anne East near Inlet Cluster.
-The paved trail from the covered bridge down to the lake is closed but the Lake Anne loop trail is open with a wood chip trail detour around the construction entrance.
+Stream construction at Lake Anne East near Inlet Cluster is expected to be completed June 1, 2018 weather permitting.
+The paved trail from the covered bridge down to the lake is closed and will reopen after paving is finished in mid-June.
+The Lake Anne loop trail is open with a wood chip trail detour around the construction entrance.
 Please use caution.
-Stream construction is estimated to begin the week of Jan.
-15, 2018.

 Wetland Studies and Solutions Inc., plans to complete stream construction on all reaches, excluding Wiehle South, by fall 2018.